darshanmakwana412/ppc_p9a/GPU.md

 Multiprocessor count: 16
 Max warps per multiprocessor: 48
 ```
-Thus the GPU has 16 streaming multiprocessors (SM) and from the wiki of [GeForce RTX 2050](https://en.wikipedia.org/wiki/GeForce_RTX_20_series#Laptop) it has 2048 CUDA cores and 64 Tensor Cores.
+Thus we have the Nvidia GeForce RTX 2050 as our GPU for this analysis which is based on turing architecture.
+It has 16 streaming multiprocessors (SM) and from the wiki of [GeForce RTX 2050](https://en.wikipedia.org/wiki/GeForce_RTX_20_series#Laptop) it has 2048 CUDA cores and 64 Tensor Cores.
 It also has a bandwidth of 112 GB/s and a default clock freq of 1.155 GHz and boost of 1.477 GHz.
 Each core can execute 1 fma i.e 2 FLOP per cycle, we can then calculate the theoretical max flops as follows

 $$
 \begin{aligned}